chrislo27/RhythmHeavenRemixEditor/docs/Out-of-memory-on-music.md

 There is no way to omit this requirement.
 You are working with an audio editor and it is expected you have the requirements to have it in memory.

+### Could not reserve enough space for ...
+KB object heap
+If you're getting this error and you allocated 1500 MB or more, you will require a 64-bit version of Java.
+Check the bit-ness of your installation by running `java -version` and seeing if 64-Bit appears in the text.